Crown-Commercial-Service/ccs-migration-alpha-tools/modules/postgres-etl/README.md

 #### SQS in the `extract` module

-We have a SQS Queue service used for watching the S3 bucket in the Extract environment.
+We have a SQS Queue service for watching the S3 bucket in the Extract environment.